Back

 25 May 2026·7 min read

 Private jet charter pricing is one of the most misunderstood areas in premium travel.
 There is no published tariff.
 Prices vary by aircraft type, route, season, operator availability, positioning fees and on-board services.
-This guide breaks down the real cost structure for 2025 — from Light Jets at EUR 5,250 to Ultra Long Range at EUR 78,000 and above — so you can approach charter with clarity rather than guesswork.
+This guide breaks down the real cost structure — from Light Jets to Ultra Long Range aircraft — so you can approach charter with clarity rather than guesswork, and request a tailored quote with confidence.

 Light Jets (Cessna Citation CJ3+, Embraer Phenom 300E, Pilatus PC-24) are the workhorses of intra-European private aviation.
 They carry 6–9 passengers over distances of up to 3,700 km, access short runways that larger aircraft cannot reach (Courchevel, Lugano, St-Moritz), and offer a door-to-door time that no commercial carrier can match on short hops.

-A Paris–Nice charter on a Light Jet typically runs EUR 5,250–6,800 depending on aircraft availability and departure time.
-London–Ibiza is typically EUR 11,000–14,500 return, with higher rates on peak summer weekends.
+Short intra-European sectors such as Paris–Nice are the natural territory of the Light Jet, with peak summer weekends commanding higher rates than midweek departures.
 Positioning fees apply when the aircraft must reposition empty to your departure airport — a factor your broker should disclose upfront and which can sometimes be eliminated by timing your departure to coincide with an aircraft already in position.
+FFGR provides a tailored quote for every sector.

 Midsize Jets (Hawker 800XP, Embraer Praetor 600, Bombardier Challenger 350) bridge the gap between intra-European agility and intercontinental reach.
-The Praetor 600, for example, can fly London–New York non-stop — a feat previously reserved for heavy iron — at a price point closer to a super-midsize than a heavy: typically EUR 44,000–52,000 for a transatlantic crossing.
+The Praetor 600, for example, can fly London–New York non-stop — a feat previously reserved for heavy iron — at a price point closer to a super-midsize than a heavy.

-For European routes, Midsize Jets run EUR 11,300–18,000 for sectors such as Paris–Marrakech or Geneva–Cairo.
-The stand-up cabin, full-flat seats and genuine wet galley justify the premium over a Light Jet for anything beyond a two-hour sector.
-The Challenger 350 — at EUR 28,000–35,000 for Europe–Middle East — is the most-chartered aircraft in this category on the FFGR network.
+For European routes such as Paris–Marrakech or Geneva–Cairo, the stand-up cabin, full-flat seats and genuine wet galley justify the premium over a Light Jet for anything beyond a two-hour sector.
+The Challenger 350 is the most-chartered aircraft in this category on the FFGR network.
+Every crossing is priced per mission — request a tailored quote.

 Heavy Jets (Dassault Falcon 8X, Gulfstream G650) and Ultra Long Range aircraft (Bombardier Global 7500, Gulfstream G700) operate at the apex of business aviation.
-Pricing reflects cabin space, range, crew complement and on-board capability: a Global 7500 charter from New York to Hong Kong non-stop costs approximately EUR 152,000; London to Los Angeles on a Falcon 8X is approximately EUR 94,000.
+Pricing reflects cabin space, range, crew complement and on-board capability, and rises with mission length — a New York to Hong Kong non-stop sits well above a European hop.

 What Drives Price Variation: Five Key Factors